HUMAN NATURE

 Why the issue is important.

 This issue is very important because if you believe that the problems in our society are due to tendencies built into our biology or nature then you will not be inclined to work to solve problems of conflict.
-The arguments above supports the conclusion that we are not prevented from building a peaceful and satisfactory society by anything in our human nature, but that to do so will require much effort to produce nice people and to produce good social systems.
+The arguments above support the conclusion that we are not prevented from building a peaceful and satisfactory society by anything in our human nature, but that to do so will require much effort to produce nice people and to produce good social systems.

 The much more problematic human trait.

 The aspect of human nature that is now most important of all, most likely to see immense global problems in the near future, is not individualism, selfishness, competition or aggression.
 It is the lack of social responsibility.
-Humans are remarkably incapable of, or unwilling to attend to, being concerned about and trying to solve urgent social problems.
+Humans are remarkably incapable of, or unwilling to attend to, or being concerned about and trying to solve urgent social problems.
 We are rapidly heading into an era of very serious problems and breakdown, but most people do not seem to be anywhere near appropriately concerned or wiling to face up to the required action.
 (See thesimplerway.info/SocialResponsibility.htm)

 ____________________________________________________________